Race and Justice

 Stokely Carmichael and Charles V. Hamilton:

 "Racism is both overt and covert.
 It takes two, closely related forms: individual whites acting against individual blacks, and acts by the total white community against the black community.
 We call these individual racism and institutional racism.
 The first consists of overt acts by individuals, which cause death, injury or the violent destruction of property.
 This type can be recorded by television cameras; it can frequently be observed in the process of commission.
-The
+The second type is less overt, far more subtle, less identifiable in terms of specific individuals committing the acts.
+But it is no less destructive of human life.
+The second type originates in the operation of established and respected forces in the society, and thus receives far less public condemnation than the first type. . . .

 "Institutional racism relies on the active and pervasive operation of anti-black attitudes and practices.
 A sense of superior group position prevails: whites are 'better' than blacks; therefore blacks should be subordinated to whites. . . .